AllStarLink/ASL3-Manual/docs/config/voter_conf.md

 				; notone - encode CTCSS and stop sending tone before unkeying TX (AKA "chicken burst")

-;gtxgain = 3.0			; adjust the audio gain to all transmitters (in db voltage gain) ;hostdeemp = 1			; force the use of the DSP FIR Integrator providing de-emphasis at 8000 samples/sec.
+;gtxgain = 3.0			; adjust the audio gain to all transmitters (in db voltage gain) ;hostdeemp = y			; force the use of the DSP FIR Integrator providing de-emphasis at 8000 samples/sec.
 Used with Duplex Mode 3 setting in RTCM/VOTER
+;mixminus = y			; send transmit audio to all clients EXCEPT the one receiving, used in special applications

 thresholds = 255,110=5		;
 ; linger=6			; linger default is 6 if no other value specified